NishaChaudhary23/ORCHID/README.md

   |-mdoscc
   |-pdoscc
 ```
-(Note: the data is supplied in as compressed tar files, they must be uncompressed before being placed in the above format.)
+(Note: the data is supplied in as compressed zip files, they must be uncompressed before being placed in the above format.)

 ## Licenses